pransin/np-nmb/README.md

 The Network Message Bus (NMB) has following characteristics

 - The message from process A on OS 1 to process B on OS 2 is routed as follows: Process A &rarr; Unix Domain Datagram Socket of OS 1 &rarr; UDP Socket of OS 1 &rarr; UDP Socket of OS 2 (via multicast) &rarr; Unix Domain Datagram Socket / Message queue of OS 2 &rarr; Process B
+- Each OS (local server) has a UDP socket (for receiving multicast messages), a Unix Domain Datagram Socket (for communication with its own processes), a message queue (which stores messages for processes which are down) and an error process
-- During multicast, if the destination IP Address provided is loop back address, then that message isn't multicasted.
+- During multicast, if the destination IP Address provided is loop back address, then that message isn't multicasted
-- When a process
+- When a receiving process is down, the local server buffers its messages in message queue and the process later reads those messages from the queue itself.
+Otherwise the message is directly sent to the Unix Domain Datagram Socket of the process

 ### NMB API